tentone/nunuStudio/CODESTYLE.md

 - Code should be indented using tabs (don't use spaces for indentation).
   - Allows each development to configure its IDE to display spacing as preferred.
-- Never create local copies of constant values, use the constant values directly.
-- Avoid creating functions that are specific to a single use scenario.
-- Never create single use variables
-  - e.g `var a = 2; abc(a);` write `abc(2);` instead.
-- Variables should be always explicitly declared.